arshadazeem/ticket-service/README.md

 # Spring boot application for a sample Ticketing Service

-This application ccontains 3 modules under ticket-service:
+This very basic application contains 3 modules under ticket-service:

 * ticket-service-common: has common code (utils, enums, dtos etc.)
 * ticket-service-main: has services, rest controllers and other main code
 * ticket-service-integration-tests: REST service integration tests using Spring's Rest Template as the Rest client.

+# Prerequisites:
+* Java 8
+* maven

 # Unit Testing:
 * I have used junit, and mockito to write unit tests and mock out dependencies.
-* Wrote couple of unit tests as example (e.g. TicketServiceImplTest, TicketServiceRepositoryImplTest), but didn't worry about full code coverage
+* Wrote couple of unit tests as examples (e.g. TicketServiceImplTest, TicketServiceRepositoryImplTest), but didn't worry about full code coverage

 # REST Service Endpoints:
 * Created 3 very basic endpoints for the 3 services (under TicketController.java)